weili-code/StatisticalSimulation/README.md

-Outline of materials for the topics in Statistical Computation and Simulation.
+Outline of materials for the topics in Statistical Computation and Simulation (in progress).

 Webpage: https://weili-code.github.io/StatisticalSimulation/